GovTribe

 Use this workflow when the team needs a proposal control workbook, requirement matrix, compliance matrix, Section L/Section M crosswalk, submission checklist, pricing and deliverables tracker, amendment log, source register, or questions and risks list.

-GovTribe AI can extract discrete proposal actions, evaluation factors, submission controls, pricing items, deliverables, and amendment-driven changes into a workbook structure.
-Internal workbook schema, extraction, and quality checks guide the process, but the customer-facing value is simple: the team gets a traceable control artifact that helps prevent missed requirements.
+GovTribe AI can organize proposal actions, evaluation factors, submission controls, pricing items, deliverables, and amendment-driven changes into a workbook structure.
+The result is a traceable control artifact that helps the team prevent missed requirements.

 If you are using GovTribe through an external MCP client instead of GovTribe AI, ask for a copyable markdown or CSV-ready compliance matrix rather than a generated workbook.